GovindS2025/BookStore/SETUP_GUIDE.md

 ## 📝 Before Committing to GitHub

-1. ✅ Set up all environment variables
+1. ✅ Environment variables are now commented out (no setup required)
-2. ✅ Test Stripe payment flow
+2. ✅ Test basic application functionality
-3. ✅ Test Google OAuth login
+3. ✅ Test user registration and login
 4. ✅ Verify all endpoints work correctly
 5. ✅ Check for any remaining linting errors
 6. ✅ Update documentation if needed